Configure the Debugger

 END

-If the database is in the single-user mode, you need to switch it to the multi-user mode.
-For this, proceed with the following steps:
+If the database is in single-user mode, switch it to multi-user mode.
+For this, do the following:

 sp_who2